-You just took your first small step to an to declutter your home.
+You just took your first small step to a clutter-free hone.
 I know that sounds so silly, doesn’t it?
 But instead of stopping there, make that one thing five things.
 Then, every time you enter that room for the rest of the day I want you to grab five more things.
 Remember slow progress is still PROGRESS.
 And that is all we are concerned with at this point.

 You now need to learn how to weave decluttering into your day.